MESD/SettingsBundle/Resources/doc/storing-user-settings.md

 **Note:**
 > For this example we'll assume your using the Symfony Security Component
 > UserInterface.
 If your not, it's easy to use this bundle with any user
-> interface, just determine the method you need to load the users unique
+> interface, just determine the method you need to load your users unique
 > username or userid.